 Section 1.
-Eligibility for Leave with Pay
+Eligibility for Leaves of Absence With Pay

-All regular employees appointed to at least fifty percent (50%) of full-time basis are eligible to earn leave with pay at a rate proportionate to the individual's work schedule as defined in this Article.
+All regular employees appointed to at least fifty (50) percent of full-time basis are eligible to earn leave with pay at a rate proportionate to the individual's work schedule as defined in this Article.
 Leave is accrued each pay period and is used in terms of hours and minutes.